 This year, from Jan.
 1-Sept.
 9, 4,692 (56.4 percent) of the 8,317 total callouts were for medical aid.

-BC Emergency Health Services, the governing body that oversees the province’s pre-hospital care, in 2020 adopted a color-coded clinical response model (CRM) to provide first responders an early assessment of the urgency of the patient’s condition, as determined in the 911 call.
+BC Emergency Health Services, the governing body that oversees the province’s pre-hospital care, in 2020 adopted a colour-coded clinical response model (CRM) to provide first responders an early assessment of the urgency of the patient’s condition, as determined in the 911 call.

 The CMR uses six colours to designate the condition of the patient with purple (immediately life-threatening) and red (life-threatening or time-critical) ranked as the most urgent, orange (potentially serious but not immediately life-threatening) and yellow considered less urgent, and green and blue as the least urgent.